-When do You Need Heavy Haul Trailers?
+When do You Need Truck Trailers?

-Heavy hauling trailers are needed to transport large quantities of goods, hazardous materials or heavy equipment across any distance.
+Truck trailers or semi trailers are needed to transport large quantities of goods, hazardous materials or heavy equipment across any distance.
 Heavy haul trailers are made from aluminum or steel to withstand extremely heavy loads.
 Steel trailers are more durable than aluminum trailers and give off highway trucks a smoother ride, but they are less flexible and susceptible to corrosion and rust.

-Different Types of Trailers
+Different Types of Heavy Haul Trailers

 The trailers listed above are meant for general hauling, such as flatbed, utility, and dry van trailers, as well as specialized heavy haul trucking purposes: